sstadick/crabz/README.md

     -V, --version       Prints version information

 OPTIONS:
-    -c, --compression-level <compression-level>        Compression level [default: 3] -p, --compression-threads <compression-threads>    Number of compression threads to use [default: 32] -f, --format <format>
+    -l, --compression-level <compression-level>        Compression level [default: 6] -p, --compression-threads <compression-threads>
+            Number of compression threads to use, or if decompressing a format that allow for multi-threaded decompression, the number to use.
+Note that > 4 threads for decompression doesn't seem to help [default:
+            32]
+    -f, --format <format>
-            The format to use [default: gzip]  [possible values: gzip, zlib, deflate, snap]
+            The format to use [default: gzip]  [possible values: gzip, bgzf, mgzip, zlib, deflate, snap]
     -o, --output <output>                              Output path to write to, empty or "-" to write to stdout

 ARGS: